 Of all the different ways you can sell on Amazon, private labeling is my favorite.
 Some people do very well selling used items or doing retail arbitrage, but that requires you to constantly find products that you can buy and sell at a profit.
 You’ll be on a never-ending quest to find products, and that sounds pretty miserable to me.

-You can then add more products and grow your brand to increase your income.
 Of course, this is an ideal scenario and not every product you launch will be a huge money maker.
-But hopefully you see why selling private label products on Amazon is a great opportunity.
+But hopefully, you see why selling private label products on Amazon is a great opportunity.

 My wife and I sold products on Amazon through a private label brand from 2015 – 2017.
 I’ve worked online full-time since 2008, and many times over the years we talked about the possibility of finding a business that we could work on together.

-In 2014 I started seeing more about people selling private label products through FBA (particularly this podcast episode by Chris Guthrie), and immediately I thought it would be a great opportunity for us to finally work together on something.
+In 2014, I started reading more about people selling private label products through FBA, and I thought it would be a great opportunity for us to finally work together on something.
 I talked to my wife about it, and she was interested too.

-The course wasn’t cheap, but we felt like it was the right opportunity for us, so we went ahead and purchased it.
+The course wasn’t cheap (we paid $5,000), but we felt like it was the right opportunity for us, so we went ahead and purchased it.
 By the time the 8-week course was over, we had selected a product and a supplier and we had placed our first order for 1,000 units of our product.

 About a week after it went live I remember the two of us were out looking at some houses, and every time I checked my phone we had made another sale!
 I think we made about 20 sales that day, without any paid advertising.

 In early 2016 we added several other products.
-Each one of them was profitable, but none of them matched the success of our first product.
-Later in 2016 we had seven different products and for the year we did around $500,000 in sales.
-That was around $165,000 in profit.
+Each one of them was profitable.
+None of them matched the success of our first product, but the cumulative result of having seven different products was a nice increase in profit.

-The business had grown nicely, and the revenue was much higher than our original goals, but it was also taking time away from my other business and websites.
-We decided it was time to move on, and in 2017 we sold the business.
+The business had grown nicely, and the revenue was much higher than our original goals, but in 2017 we decided it was time to move on and we sold the business.